 Caring means having a connection with others and being concerned for their wellbeing.
 And it can be expressed in multiple ways — from helping an elderly person cross the street to fighting a house fire.
 In 2021, Americans need to feel cared for more than usual as they face a continued global pandemic and an economy that has yet to fully recover.
 Certain parts of the country put compassion into practice more than others.

 As a whole, Americans have shown their care through charitable giving more and more.
-According to Giving USA, Americans donated over $410 billion in 2017, up 5.2% from the previous year.
+According to Giving USA, Americans donated over $427 billion in 2018, a decrease of 1.7% from the previous year when adjusted for inflation.
 But even if you can’t afford to give away your income – especially during the difficult conditions of this year – there are plenty of other ways to show kindness to others.
 You can volunteer your time and expertise as well.

-In order to identify the areas that care the most, WalletHub compared the 100 largest cities across 38 key indicators of a compassionate spirit.
+In order to identify the areas that care the most, WalletHub compared the 100 largest cities across 39 key indicators of a compassionate spirit.
 Our data set ranges from share of sheltered homeless persons to number of volunteering hours per capita to share of income donated to charity.
-Continue reading below for the complete ranking, expert commentary and a full description of our methodology
+Continue reading below for the complete ranking, expert commentary and a full description of our methodology.

 Most Caring Cities in the U.S.